DanWlker/presentations/9_terminal_tips.md

 <!-- end_slide -->

-## 8. Modern alternatives to built in commands
+## 8. Modern alternatives to built in commands, and some other useful tools

 1. cd: zoxide